mrpbennett/home-ops/README.md

 ### GitOps

-[ArgoCD](https://argoproj.github.io/cd/) watches the clusters in my kubernetes folder (see Directories below) and makes the changes to my clusters based on the state of my Git repository.
+[ArgoCD](https://argoproj.github.io/cd/) watches the cluster in my kubernetes directory (see structure below) and makes the changes to my cluster based on the state of my Git repository.
 The way ArgoCD works for me here is it will search through `kubernetes/registry...`.
-Then deploy apps using the apps of apps pattern.
+Then deploy apps using the [apps of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern).

 ### Directories

 This Git repository contains the following directories under [kubernetes](./kubernetes).
-I have the `apps` directory that stores all the `Application` manifests for deployed apps.
+I have the `apps` directory that stores all the application manifests for deployed apps.
 The registry directory is where I store all my `Application` type manifests for deployed apps.
+I also have a `cluster` directory for all cluster wide manifests as well as a `jobs` directory for all CronJobs.

 ```sh